HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Expanding on Scalability and Resilience

 To address the potential latency in updating WeChat hooks, we will explore the development of a modular hook system that allows for quicker adaptations to new WeChat versions.
-I will first in charge of making updates, after that we could receive donations and use it as a reward to attract new people.
-This system could include a community-driven platform where developers can contribute updates and fixes for new versions of WeChat, fostering a collaborative environment that speeds up the update process.
+I will first in charge of making updates, after that we could receive donations and use it as a reward to attract new developers to contribute updates and fixes for new versions of WeChat, fostering a collaborative environment that speeds up the hook's update process.

-Additionally, we will implement advanced caching mechanisms for encryption keys and user settings, ensuring that these can be stored securely on the device for longer periods.
-This approach not only improves the app's performance but also its autonomy from network conditions and server availability.

 In terms of legal and operational scalability, we will continuously monitor regulatory developments and adapt our strategies accordingly.
 This may involve enhancing the app's stealth features or deploying decentralized network technologies to further obscure communication and reduce the likelihood of detection and restriction.